PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter14/s3/README.md

 ### Troubleshooting

-The m4/1.4.19 library may be incompatible with GCC, so try Clang in Conan and IDE simultaneously.
+The aws-sdk-cpp library transitively depends on m4/1.4.19 library, which may be incompatible with GCC, so try Clang in Conan and IDE simultaneously.
 Conan can determine current C and C++ compilers from the CC and CXX environment variables.